Key moments in the case of former spy Sergei Skripal

 March 3, 2018 — Yulia Skripal arrives at Heathrow Airport from Russia to visit her father in England.

+March 4, 9:15 a.m. — Sergei Skripal's burgundy BMW is seen in suburban Salisbury, near a cemetery, where his wife and son are commemorated.

+March 4, 1:30 p.m. — The BMW is seen driving toward central Salisbury.

-March 4, 1:40 p.m. — Sergei Skripal's red BMW is parked at a lot in central Salisbury.
+March 4, 1:40 p.m. — The BMW is parked at a lot in central Salisbury.

 March 4, afternoon — Sergei and Yulia Skripal visit the Bishops Mill pub.